How Deep Do Tomato Roots Grow

 Planting Techniques

-Firstly, choose healthy seedlings with sturdy stems.
-Dig a hole deep enough to accommodate the seedling’s root ball and part of its stem.
+Firstly, choose healthy seedlings with sturdy stems, then dig a hole deep enough to accommodate the seedling’s root ball and part of its stem.

 Read more